 4. Testing your feeds is a slow, manual process

-A/B testing your feeds is vital in improving your key metrics: clicks, impressions, CTR and in turn ROAS.
+A/B testing your product data is vital in improving your key metrics: clicks, impressions, CTR and in turn ROAS.
 But why don’t e-commerce businesses have a quarterly testing plan in place?
-Because testing product types, images and titles is time-consuming, requires multiple manual steps and, the benefits VS pains are frequently underestimated.
+Because testing product types, images and titles is time-consuming.
+It requires multiple manual steps and the benefits vs. pain points are frequently underestimated.

 The magnitude of the testing can be quite overwhelming too.
 For example, should you put Brand Name, Name Product, Size and Colour in your title?
 Include all or some of them, and in what order?
 For all products or just a selection?
 Should you change titles based on seasonality?
 None of these questions can be answered without testing.

 5. Faulty selling journey resulting in overselling and wrong orders

 With multiple countries, channels and warehouses coming into play, one of the biggest pain points for e-commerce businesses is keeping orders synced and inventory managed correctly.

 It’s not rare that businesses sell a product which is unavailable in their inventory.
 Overselling affects the overall customer experience and is challenging to control, especially with connected commerce on the rise.